Pkrysinski/react-developer-portfolio/README.md

 - - - - -
 WHEN I am presented with the Contact section,
 THEN I see a contact form with fields for a name, an email address, and a message.
+>IN-PROGRESS: Need to add inputs for name and message, and get themn working.

 - - - - -